-If an organization has analog speakers already in place, it may not want to spend the time and money to upgrade to IP speakers.
+If an organization already has analog speakers, it may not want to spend the time and money to upgrade to IP speakers.
 If that is the case, there are still options for connecting InformaCast with overhead paging.
-By using an InformaCast-compatible zone controller, organizations can connect analog speakers with their network.
-The zone controller registers with InformaCast and has an audio line out that can then connect to existing paging amplifiers and analog speakers.
-Organizations using this method still get the benefit of using the same multicast audio stream as IP phones, IP speakers, and IDN.
+By using an InformaCast-compatible zone controller, organizations can connect analog speakers to their network.
+The zone controller registers with InformaCast and has an audio line-out that connects to existing paging amplifiers and analog speakers.
+Organizations using this method still benefit from using the same multicast audio stream as IP phones, IP speakers, and IDN.

 The InformaCast Legacy Paging Interface

-If an organization has an analog paging system, it is already set up to dial from a PBX or phone system.
+An organization with an analog paging system that is already set up to dial from a PBX or phone system.
 If that is the case, the integration work is already done, and there is likely a voice gateway with an FXS or FXO analog trunk integrated to a paging adapter and a paging amplifier.
-InformaCast can accommodate this kind of configuration as well with its Legacy Paging Interface plugin.
+InformaCast can also accommodate this kind of configuration with its Legacy Paging Interface (LPI) feature.

-The plugin places a SIP call to a phone system and calls the same extension phones dial to broadcast an overhead page.
+InformaCast places a SIP call via LPI to a phone system and calls the same extension your phones dial to broadcast an overhead page.

 If users currently dial an extension to deliver an overhead page, that extension may benefit from being redirected to InformaCast using DialCast to trigger an overhead page.
-Users would also be able to assign a new extension to the analog paging adapter.
+Users could also assign a new extension to the analog paging adapter.
 In this way, an organization could use InformaCast to send audio to the existing analog speakers and any of InformaCast’s other outputs like IP phones, email, digital signage, and more.